JuliaQuantumControl/QuantumGradientGenerators.jl/README.md

 Note that this package is not intended for direct use.
 Instead, it serves as a building block for implementing quantum control methods, e.g. in the [GRAPE][] package.

-For development usage withing the [JuliaQuantumControl][] organization, see the [organization development notes](https://github.com/JuliaQuantumControl#development).
+For development usage within the [JuliaQuantumControl][] organization, see the [organization development notes](https://github.com/JuliaQuantumControl#development).

 [JuliaQuantumControl]: https://github.com/JuliaQuantumControl